PredoDomiciano/PredoDomiciano/README.md

 Here are some of the projects I've been working on:

-- [Project1](https://github.com/PredoDomiciano/Project1): A brief description of Project1.
+- [Project1](https://github.com/PredoDomiciano/demo-dao-jdbc): A brief description of Project1.
-- [Project2](https://github.com/PredoDomiciano/Project2): A brief description of Project2.
-- [Project3](https://github.com/PredoDomiciano/Project3): A brief description of Project3.

 ## Get in Touch